Equivariant map superalgebras: Preliminaries

 Let $\g = \g_{\bar 0} \oplus \g_{\bar 1}$ be a finite dimensional simple Lie superalgebra over $\kk$.
 Then $\g$ is called \emph{classical} if the representation of $\g_{\bar 0}$ on $\g_{\bar 1}$ is completely reducible.
 A simple Lie superalgebra is classical if and only if its even part $\g_{\bar 0}$ is a reductive Lie algebra.
 If $\g$ is a classical Lie superalgebra, then the representation of $\g_{\bar 0}$ on $\g_{\bar 1}$ is either \begin{enumerate} \item irreducible, in which case we say $\g$ is of \emph{type II}, or \item the direct sum of two irreducible representations, in which case we say $\g$ is of \emph{type I}. \end{enumerate} A classical Lie superalgebra $\g$ is called \emph{basic} if there exists a non-degenerate invariant bilinear form on $\g$.
 (The classical Lie superalgebras that are not basic are called \emph{strange}.)

-In the following table, we list all of the basic classical Lie superalgebras (up to isomorphism) that are not Lie algebras, together with their even part and their type.
-We also include the Lie superalgebra $\fsl(n,n)$, which is a 1-dimensional central extension of $A(n,n)$.
+In Table~\ref{table}, we list all of the basic classical Lie superalgebras (up to isomorphism) that are not Lie algebras, together with their even part and their type.
+We also include the Lie superalgebra $\fsl(n,n)$, $n \ge 2$, which is a 1-dimensional central extension of $A(n-1,n-1)$.

-Note that in all cases in the above table, $\g_{\bar 0}$ is either semisimple or reductive with one-dimensional center.
-Also note that all the Lie superalgebras in the above table, including $\mathfrak{sl}(n,n)$, are perfect (i.e.\ satisfy $[\g,\g]=\g$).
+Note that in all cases in Table~\ref{table}, $\g_{\bar 0}$ is either semisimple or reductive with one-dimensional center.
+Also note that all the Lie superalgebras in Table~\ref{table}, including $\mathfrak{sl}(n,n)$, are perfect (i.e.\ satisfy $[\g,\g]=\g$).

 For any basic classical Lie superalgebra $\g$, there exists a \emph{distinguished $\Z$-grading} $\g = \bigoplus_{i \in \Z} \g_i$ of $\g$ that is compatible with the $\Z_2$-grading (i.e.\ each graded piece is a $\Z_2$-graded subspace of $\g$) and such that \begin{enumerate} \item if $\g$ is of type I, then $\g_i=0$ for $|i|>1$, $\g_{\bar 0} = \g_0$, $\g_{\bar 1} = \g_{-1} \oplus \g_1$, and \item if $\g$ is of type II, then $\g_i=0$ for $|i|>2$, $\g_{\bar 0} = \g_{-2} \oplus \g_0 \oplus \g_2$, $\g_{\bar 1} = \g_{-1} \oplus \g_1$. \end{enumerate} If $\g = \mathfrak{sl}(n,n)$, then we have a distinguished $\Z$-grading as in \eqref{item:typeI-Zgrading} above.
 We simply let $\g_0$ be the preimage of the zero graded piece of the type I Lie superalgebra $A(n,n)$ under the canonical projection from $\g$ to $A(n,n)$.